about us TaL AM Tal Sela training Contact Us

 (Q) What is the cost of TaL AM?

-(A) The price lists for TaL AM materials for Grades 1-4 are available on our website.
-Please visit http://www.talam.org/shoppingcart.html.
+(A) The price lists for TaL AM materials for Grades 1-5 are available on our website.
+Please visi our webstore at http://www.talam.org.

 (Q) Who is TaL AM intended for?

-(A) The program is suitable for schools with an affinity for the State of Israel, that are committed to teaching Judaic subjects in Hebrew, and which commit to having their teachers participate in the Teacher Training Institutes.
+(A) The program is suitable for schools with an affinity for the State of Israel, that are committed to teaching Judaic subjects in Hebrew, and which acknowlege the importance of professionl development and have their teachers participate in the Teacher Training Institutes.

 (Q) What training is required of TaL AM teachers?
 What is the cost of this training?